-FIC Funding Priorities: FIC is dedicated to advancing the mission of the NIH by supporting and facilitating global health research conducted by U.S. and international investigators, building partnerships between health research institutions in the U.S. and abroad, and training the next generation of scientists to address global health needs.
+Topics that align with FIC Mission: FIC is dedicated to advancing the mission of the NIH by supporting and facilitating global health research conducted by U.S. and international investigators, building partnerships between health research institutions in the U.S. and abroad, and training the next generation of scientists to address global health needs.
 Therefore, FIC is interested in a diversity of global health research topics that address the priority health needs of low- and middle-income countries and fit the above research objectives.
-FIC's specific funding priorities for this FOA are guided by FIC's strategic plan and include the following aspects:
+FIC's interests are guided by FIC's strategic plan and include the following:

-- supporting research efforts that include significant and innovative data science-related capacity building through individuals, institutions, and networks to meet future and evolving global health challenges; - stimulating innovation in the development and implementation of technologies and other locally relevant solutions to address global health problems; and - advancing data science research that addresses prevention and control of the dual burden of communicable and non-communicable diseases and disabilities, especially related to the long-term health effects of COVID-19 infection.
+- supporting research efforts that include significant and innovative data science-related capacity building through individuals, institutions, and networks to meet future and evolving global health challenges; - stimulating innovation in the development and implementation of technologies and other locally relevant solutions to address global health problems; and - advancing data science research that addresses prevention and control of the dual burden of communicable and non-communicable diseases and disabilities.